Salary vs Hourly Calculator: Compare After-Tax Pay (2026)

 Can contractors use this calculator?

-Contractors can use this calculator for gross-pay comparisons, but should adjust for self-employment tax (15.3% vs employee's 7.65% FICA share), the lack of employer benefits, and income gaps between contracts.
+Contractors can use this calculator for gross-pay comparisons, but should adjust for self-employment tax (15.3% vs an employee's 7.65% FICA share), the lack of employer benefits, and income gaps between contracts.
 A $40/hr contract rate after self-employment tax and benefits costs often nets similar take-home to a $28–$32/hr employee rate.
-Use the after-tax hourly rate calculator for contractor-specific estimates.
+Use the contractor vs employee calculator for a complete breakdown.

 Is this calculator tax or financial advice?